Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 ---

 The visual key is the calendar in the top left corner.
-This sims to solve the problem where all the sale orders, contacts, and tasks are strictly time-related.
-A calendar would help the users organise their day.
+This aims to help the salespeople to organise their days since all the sale orders, contacts, and tasks are strictly time-related.

-A two-column view displays information in a compact yet still breathable style.
+A two-column view displays a large amount of information in a compact way.

 ![rationale-2]({{site.baseurl}}/assets/mcon/rationale 2.jpg){:class="img-responsive"}

 ---

-A three-column view utilise the screen to show an additional category.
+A three-column view utilise the screen size to show an additional category, at the cost of reduce information in each category.

 User research shows that the user's tasks can be divided into 3 categories, daily task, contacts, and transactions, and they are equally important.